mazenhamza/team-jmash/docs/profile.md

 Steve "No nickname" Bourget
 ---------------------------
 Steve is a CS Senior focusing in software development.
-He has taken CS121, CS 181, CS220, CS230, CS240, CS250, CS311, CS320, CS 383, CS445, CS453, and is currently taking CS326, CS305, and CS 521.
-He spends half of his free time playing ping pong, He is very excited about all the money that BitBot will be making him.
+He has taken CS121, CS 181, CS220, CS230, CS240, CS250, CS311, CS320, CS383, CS445, CS453, and is currently taking CS326, CS305, and CS 521.
+He spends half of his free time playing ping pong, and the other half thinking about all the money that BitBot will be making him.